Berkshire Hathaway 1998 Annual Meeting Transcript

 - The insurance business is “by far” the most important business at Berkshire.

-- The effect year 2000 (Y2K) compliant issue have on the US stock market and global economy.
+- The effect the year 2000 compliance (Y2K) issue will have on the US stock market and global economy.
 (Note: click here for a detailed explanation of the Y2K issue)

 - Warren’s thoughts on the issue of trying to control campaign spending.